Df458/dfgame/README.md

 A library for writing game engines

 This library is still in early development, so API changes are a regular occurrance.
-For this reason, using the library at this stage is not recommended.
+For this reason, using the library at this stage is not yet recommended.

 ## Features
-- Logging
-- Input
+- Simple "main loop"
+- Sprite, mesh, and font rendering
-- Texture loading
+- Camera/Transform handling
-- Audio loading/playback
+- Audio preloading, streaming, and playback
+- Post-processing system
-- OpenGL matrix and transform wrapper
+- Unified keyboard and mouse input
-- OpenGL camera
-- Animated sprite loading/rendering
-- Asset loading/path generation
-- Arraylist implementation
+- Basic event/delegates implementation
+- Dynamic arrays and hashmaps
-- Slightly safer memory allocation and destruction
+- Marginally safer memory management code
-- Editor widgets (Asset editor/viewer, log viewer, project creation dialog, asset management pane, and editor viewport)
-- Basic project handling